Passive Market Impact: A Point Process Approach: Calibration of

 \subsection{$\kappa$ seen as a constant}

 In \cite{jaisson2015market}, the market price, denoted by $P_t$, satisfies

-where $\xi(t) = 1 + ( 1 + \int_0^\infty \psi(s) \, ds ) \int_t^\infty \varphi(s) \, ds$ and $\psi = \sum_{k\geq 1} \varphi^{*k}$ where $\varphi^{*k}$ stands for the $k$ fold convolution of $\varphi$.
+where $\xi(t) = 1 + ( 1 + \int_0^\infty \psi(s) ds ) \int_t^\infty \varphi(s) ds$ and $\psi = \sum_{k\geq 1} \varphi^{*k}$ where $\varphi^{*k}$ stands for the $k$ fold convolution of $\varphi$.
 In this model, we see that a market order arriving at time $t_0$ pushes instantly the price by $\pm \kappa \xi(0)$, then its impact at $t > t_0$ is $\pm \kappa \xi(t - t_0)$.
 In particular, note that $\xi(t) \to 1$ as $t \to \infty$ and therefore the permanent impact of a single order is given by $\kappa$.
-In that view, $\kappa$ can be seen as a measure of the information content of a given trade. \\
+In that view, $\kappa$ can be seen as a measure of the information content of a given trade.

-Moreover, in this model, the quadratic variation of the price is given by $\kappa^2 \xi(0)^2 (N^{a}_t + N^{b}_t)$.
+In this model, the quadratic variation of the price is given by $\kappa^2 \xi(0)^2 (N^{a}_t + N^{b}_t)$.
+This is due to the fact that when a market order arrives, the price jumps by $\pm \kappa \xi(0)$, giving a contribution $\kappa^2 \xi(0)^2$ to the quadratic variation.
+In between these jumps, the price change only comes from the decay of the function $\xi$, which is differentiable, and thus does not contribute to the quadratic variation.
 Over a long time period, this quantity is related to the realised variance of stochastic volatility models.
 From a modeling perspective, the price is often assumed to follow a semi-martingale process

 where $b_t$ is the drift, $\sigma_t$ is the volatility and $B$ is a Brownian motion.
-In that case, the realised variance $\int_0^t \sigma_s^2 \, ds$ can be estimated using discrete price increments.
+In that case, the realised variance $\int_0^t \sigma_s^2 ds$ can be estimated using discrete price increments.
 Let $\delta_n > 0$ be the sampling frequency of the price.
-Following for instance \cite{ait2014high}, we have
+Following for instance A\"it-Sahalia and Jacod \cite{ait2014high}, we have

 This relation can be used to estimate $\kappa$.
 By choosing an appropriate time horizon $T$ and a sampling frequency $\delta_n$, we have

 and therefore we estimate $\kappa$ by